NAMI Indiana's Technical Assistance Center provides resources for Crisis Intervention Team programs in Indiana

 Marianne was part of Indianapolis' CIT steering committee for years when she was a public defender representing clients in mental health court.
-Since coming to NAMI Indiana in 2011, she has attended a Train-the-Trainer with Sam Cochran and his team regarding the verbal de-escalation/roleplay module for CIT, has been a Certified CIT Coordinator through CIT International since 2019, was certified by CIT International in their first "Train the Trainer" focused on the 40-hour curriculum in 2021, and has helped numerous local Indiana communities develop their own CIT programs.
+Since coming to NAMI Indiana in 2011, she has attended a Train-the-Trainer with Sam Cochran and his team regarding the verbal de-escalation/roleplay module for CIT, has been a Certified CIT Coordinator through CIT International since 2019, was certified by CIT International in their first "Train the Trainer" focused on the 40-hour curriculum in 2021, is trained in Critical Incident Stress Management (CISM), is a certified QPR (suicide prevention) trainer and is a certified SIM (Sequential Intercept Model) Facilitator.
+Marianne has helped numerous local Indiana communities develop their own CIT programs.

 Stephanie Quiring, JD, PhD

 Stephanie Quiring received her Juris Doctorate from the Howard University School of Law and received her Ph.D from the Indiana University School of Social Work.
 Stephanie has spent over 15 years as an advocate, educator, and attorney on behalf of criminal defendants.
 Today her research is focused at the nexus of the criminal justice system and social service systems.
 She is immediately focused on the interaction between police and people in acute mental health crisis.
 Stephanie is a Indiana University lecturer and teaches a range of research, policy, and statistics courses.
 She is our CIT Indiana researcher, is a certified SIM (Sequential Intercept Model) Facilitator, and will help you assess the effectiveness and reach of your CIT program.

 Let us help you!